grantongrant/westbuena/README.md

 # west buena

-This is a west end clone.
+This is a west elm clone.

 ## Features